lilyosah/tech-knowledgebase/Software-Engineering/AB Testing.md

 Testing between two features to see which performs better.

-One group sees new feature, other sees o
+One group sees new feature, other sees old.
+Interpret data to see which is better.